Dulce de Membrillo recipe, a popular Spanish paste made from quince and served with Manchego cheese.

 - 3 Tbsp lemon juice

 - About 4 cups of granulated sugar, exact amount will be determined during cooking

-1 Place quince pieces in a large saucepan (6-8 quarts) and cover with water.
+1 Boil the quince in water with vanilla pod and lemon zest: Place quince pieces in a large saucepan (6-8 quarts) and cover with water.
 Add the vanilla pod and lemon peel and bring to a boil.
 Reduce to a simmer, cover, and let cook until the quince pieces are fork tender (30-40 minutes).